 Some of the words that appear in the narrative text: after, before, later, soon, during, earlier, eventually, now, today, while, next, first, then, in the meantime, meanwhile, until, etc.

 One may also start with an anecdote, an amusing incident or a real story about a person or event.
-An accepted way to end a narrative paragraph is to go back to the topic sentence and by rewording it, tie up the loose ends to complete the paragraph.
+An accepted way to end a narrative paragraph is to go back to the topic sentence and, by rewording it, tie up the loose ends to complete the paragraph.
 For example, if the topic sentence is Appearances can be deceptive, reinforce the idea in this way: That is how I realised that the external aspects of people or things do not always reflect the reality within.

 Persuasive Paragraph Writing

-A persuasive paragraph consist of
+A persuasive paragraph consists of:

 Expository Paragraph Writing

-Given below are a few words, phrases and expressions commonly used in expository paragraphs to convey cause and effect, comparison and contrast, or a problem and its solution.
+Below are a few words, phrases and expressions commonly used in expository paragraphs to convey cause and effect, comparison and contrast, or a problem and its solution.

 Cause and effect: accordingly, as a result, thus, for this reason, otherwise, for this purpose, consequently, subsequently, so, then, in effect, etc.